telekom/oscake-documentation/docs/oscake-resolver.md

 * `OSCake-Report_resolved.oscc`: output file in *.oscc format
 * `[pid]_resolved.zip`: archive containing the license files (`pid` = project identifier in oscc-file)
+* `template.yml.tmp`: if the resolver was started with the commandline parameter `--generateTemplate`

 The original file is not changed during this process.